Dedicated Canada Track at the 2018 International SMR and Advanced Reactor Summit

 “Our vision is twofold.
-First, we intend to be a world-leader in SMR research and technology; and second, we plan to have at least one demonstration unit built on a CNL site by 2026,” commented Dr. Corey McDaniel, Vice-President of Business Development at CNL.
+First, we intend to be a world-leader in SMR research and technology; and second, we plan to have at least one demonstration unit built on a CNL site before 2030,” commented Dr. Corey McDaniel, Vice-President of Business Development at CNL.

 Dr. Kathryn McCarthy, Vice-President of Research and Development added that “with a domestic need for this technology, mature and robust regulatory programs, and fully-equipped laboratories to support such a project, CNL is uniquely positioned to support an SMR industry, from concept to deployment.”

 As a low-carbon source of energy, small modular reactors are well-aligned with global desire to reduce our carbon footprint; both smaller in size and in energy output.
 SMRs are considered ideal for deployment both on-grid and off-grid in remote locations such as mine sites or the oil sands, as well as willing communities in northern Canada reliant on diesel-fueled generators for electricity.
 In addition, these technologies can also be utilized in other industrial applications such as production of hydrogen, local area heating, or process heating systems.